 Ignorance is indeed bliss!

 I had one catalog and it was NOT Rainbow Resource!
-It was a small publication from Keepers of the Faith.
-I purchased their Rod & Staff Preschool Books, their McGuffy Reader, and their Ray’s Arithmetic.
-Somehow I managed to teach my son to count and read. (said with a hint of sarcasm…)
+It was a small publication from a small company called Keepers of the Faith.
+I purchased Rod & Staff Preschool Books, a McGuffy Reader, and an antiquated math program called Ray’s Arithmetic (you can get an updated version HERE).
+Somehow I managed to teach my son to count and read with such incredibly outdated materials. (said with a hint of sarcasm and an eye roll…)

 The next year I was introduced to Rainbow Resource and I read that catalog…all 2000 pages of it…cover to cover.
 But, alas, money was tight and I knew I could not afford much from it.
 So, I purchased an all-in-one curriculum that is no longer published and once again, “made do.”
 My son continued to thrive.

-However, I kept feeling the need to change things up…try new things I was seeing at all those homeschool conventions…and ultimately, make my life miserable.
+However, I kept feeling the need to change things up…try new things I saw at all those homeschool conventions I had started attending…and ultimately, I made my life miserable.